vitormascia/mailchimp-synchronizer/README.md

 - :dna: **Entities**

-The **Entities** layer lives at the very center of the onion, encapsulating enterprise wide business rules.
+The **Entities** layer lives in the very center of the onion, encapsulating enterprise wide business rules.
 They are the primary concepts of your business.
 An **entity** can be:

 1. Object with methods
 2. Set of data structures and functions